mhdeleglise/Gh/README.md

 You will find  a very good **primesum**  command on the repository [primesum](https://github.com/kimwalisch/primesum) of Kim Walisch.
-This implementation uses threads and this may easily divde by 10 the time of computation on a computer with a large nymber of cores.
+This implementation uses threads and this may easily divide by 10 or more the time of computation on a computer with a large nymber of cores.
-And this command must be in the directory where you download Gh, or must be in your $PATH.
+The command primesum must be in the directory where you download Gh, or must be in your $PATH.

 # Command-line  hcompute